yung-turabian/QuicKeys/README.md

-# Keychain
+# keymgr

-Keychain is a terminal app for secure and personal password management.
+keymgr is a terminal app for secure and personal password management.
 Built with C++.

 <img src="logo.png" alt="logo" width="200"/>